kriziaolitoquit/cpst-342-group-web-application-project-claire-krizia-wendell/README.md

 For this deliverable, you will need to modify the readme file and add responses to the questions below. that you are currently reading and address the following items below using a variety of permissible markdown syntax.

 - Provide your name or the team's name
+  The CRK Code

 - Name of the application
+  The Digital Book Corner

 - Description of application *Describe how someone will use your application
+  1. A digital library where you can rent both digital and physical books for certain periods of time.
+  2. A marketplace to buy and sell new and used books.
+  3. A database of places that sell a particular book and has all the prices that sell that book.

 - Describe the need and purpose of the application
 - Intended target audience
 - Identify the various pages your application will have and describe what users will be able to accomplish